 As part of the sewerage network, Council operates a number of sewerage pump stations.
 Residents may have a sewerage manhole inside their property.Preview...Hide...

 Click on the following link for information on Waste Water (Sewage) treatment plants.

 As part of the sewerage network, Council operates a number of sewerage pump stations, thirty-one in Ayr, seven in Brandon and eleven in Home Hill.
 Each pump station has a duty and standby pump to meet operational requirements and minimize possibility of sewage overflow.

 It is not acceptable to flush foreign objects into the sewerage system via toilets or manholes.
 Items such as clothing, disposable nappies, rags etc. cause pump blockages and major damage to pump station installations and compromise network integrity.

 Residents may have a sewerage manhole inside their property.
 From time to time Council requires access to the sewerage manhole for maintenance purposes.
 Areas surrounding the manhole should be kept clean and clear of any obstructions which would hinder access by Council employees or contractors.
 Where-ever possible, Council notifies the owner/occupier in advance of works required to be undertaken.

 It is an offence for residents to drain any stormwater from their property into sewerage manholes or the sewerage system.

 Trade waste is any liquid waste generated by industry, small business and commercial enterprise other than domestic sewage.Preview...Hide...

 The Burdekin Shire Council provides a sewerage system primarily for the transportation and treatment of domestic sewage.
-The Water Act 2000 prohibits the discharge of any waste other than domestic sewage unless the appropriate approval has been obtained from Council.
+The Water Supply (Safety and Reliability) Act 2008 prohibits the discharge of any waste other than domestic sewage unless the appropriate approval has been obtained from Council.

 What is trade waste?